goutamkushwah/Project-loop/readme.md

 ## 🧠 AI Implementation Approach

 ### Structured Classification (AI1)
-Claude is asked to return **JSON only**, with a fixed schema, validated with Zod before saving:
+Gemini is asked to return **JSON only**, with a fixed schema, validated with Zod before saving:

 - Feedback text plus the existing list of theme names is sent so the model reuses themes instead of inventing new ones each time
 - The model returns: `sentiment`, `sentimentScore` (-1 to 1), `themes[]`, `featureArea`, and a one-line rationale